bbentoker/go-body-server/docs/authentication-middleware-guide.md

 **What it does:**
 - Checks if user is authenticated
-- Verifies user type is 'user' (not provider)
+- Verifies the account is not a provider/staff role (`isProvider` must be false)
 - Validates that `req.user.id` matches `req.params.userId`
 - Prevents users from accessing other users' data